 - If you become drowsy or confused.

-- If a cough persists for longer than 3-4 weeks.
+- If a cough lasts for longer than 3-4 weeks.

-- If you have recurring bouts of acute bronchitis.
+- If you have repeated (recurring) bouts of acute bronchitis.

 - If any other symptom develops that you are concerned about.